SimpleMind34/python-projects/chatroom/README.md

 ## Intro:

-I just want to say that I am no expert in documenting nor in networking nor in python, but it's more about interest and curiosity, and since I am a CS student, I want to highlight that this project there is a lot of concepts that are taught in the university that this project concretizes, for instances:
+I just want to say that I am no expert in documenting nor in networking nor in python, but it's more about interest and curiosity, and since I am a CS student, I want to highlight that in this project there are a lot of concepts that are taught in the university that it concretizes, for instances:

 - Networking concepts like ports and sockets and IP addresses and protocols like TCP.
 - Operating system concepts like multithreading.